I’ve mentioned motorcycle touring and hydration numerous times over the past few months.

 Maintaining Hydration When Touring

-As already mentioned, keeping hydrated isn’t just about chugging down litres of water at the end of a ride.
+As mentioned, hydration isn’t just about chugging down litres of water at the end of a ride.

 In an ideal world, you should never feel thirsty or bloated.
 Small, consistent efforts enable you to drip feed your body with water throughout the day.